[Investigation] US billionaires funding EU culture war

 And it said the European Commission ought to consider a ban on EU funds for scientific projects that involved embryo destruction.

-The Swiss-based International Organisation for Education and Liberty in Education, another big EU spender on €200,000 to €300,000 a year, calls itself an advocate of "freedom of education".
+The Swiss-based International Organisation for the Right to Education and Freedom of Education (OIDEL), another big EU spender on €200,000 to €300,000 a year, calls itself an advocate of pure learning.

 But it has close links with hardline European and US anti-abortion groups despite its liberal name.